joqual/war/README.md

 ### War

-This is my (work in progress) implementation of the classic card game "War".
+This is my implementation of the classic card game "War".

+It's not perfect, but it was a good way to get my feet wet with learning Rust.